Former Chicago Bears’ Coach Believes Biggest Challenge For Mitch Trubisky Will Be His Passing Game

 Much of Mitchell Trubisky’s limitations in his rookie season could have been blamed on the lack of proven receivers on the Bears’ roster.
 The Bears went into last season thin at the position.

 Injuries eventually took out Cameron Meredith, Kevin White, and Zach Miller who were the Bears’ top three pass-catchers.
-It is something that the new Bears’ coaching staff hopes does not happen this year.
+It is something that the new Bears coaching staff hopes does not happen this year.

 With Kevin White as the lone holdover from the Bears’ starting receivers.
 Mitchell Trubisky gets a clean slate.